Universal adaptive optics for microscopy through embedded neural network control: Discussion

 The largest weight variation was in the first layer in the \emph{$X$N MLAO} NN, which indicates that this algorithm extracts more information from the single pixel detail than from larger scale correlations.
 In contrast, \emph{ast$X$ MLAO} assigns weights more evenly across all layers.
 As explained in the supplementary document, the single pixel extraction from the pseudo-PSF is related to the Strehl ratio of the PSF and the intensity information of the images in non-linear systems.
 Hence, it is expected that the \emph{$X$N MLAO} NN, which uses as similar set of bias aberrations to the conventional method, would learn as part of its operation similar behaviour to the conventional algorithm.
 The same phenomena can also explain why in 3-P GCaMP imaging of neural activity \emph{ast$X$ MLAO} was less affected by the fluorescence fluctuations than \emph{$X$N MLAO}, as \emph{ast$X$ MLAO} relies less on overall fluorescence intensity changes.
+Similarly, in widefield imaging \emph{ast$X$ MLAO} was more effective at extracting PSF variations than \emph{$X$N MLAO} as the overall fluorescence intensity did not change with aberrations in single-photon imaging.
 Conversely, \emph{ast$X$ MLAO} generally performed worse than \emph{$X$N MLAO} in 2-P imaging when structured noise present, as \emph{ast$X$ MLAO} used fewer images and hence had access to less detectable intensity variations than \emph{$X$N MLAO}.
 The fact that \emph{ast$X$ MLAO} had access to less well-conditioned image information may also explain why in general it was able to correct aberrations to a lower final level than \emph{$X$N MLAO}.